segabl/exalted-emerald/README.md

 - Increases view distance when not using flash and removes the overlay completely when using flash
 - Updates berry yield and grow time to OrAs values
 - Allows you to also get the other bike once you beat the E4

+## Cosmetic changes
+- Changes Mossdeep City music to use Dewford Town music (Rustboro music is overused)
+- Makes the name rater actually rate your nicknames